- Get that Katahdin Stream reservation planned NOW. Want June 1st 2022? Plan to make that rez on Feb 1st.

-Great new owners, lots of snacks, limited re-supply*, and good cooking!
-Abol Bridge Campground & Store will reopen Memorial Day Weekend for the 2018 summer season.
+Lots of snacks, cold drinks, limited re-supply*, and good cooking!
+Abol Bridge Campground & Store will reopen Memorial Day Weekend for the 2022 summer season.

 *Seriously – do NOT plan on buying your 100 Mile Wilderness food here.

 Next stop: Monson!
 The best trail town on the Appalachian Trail!
 Plan a zero or two here.
 Shaw’s, the most famous hostel on trail awaits.
-Lakeshore House, Spring Creek BBQ, the ATC’s Monson field office, a wicked nice new General Store, and a friendly Post Office too!
-Pro-tip #1: Do NOT bounce a box ahead to Caratunk, you’ll probably hike there before your box arrives.
-Pro-tip #2: Check in with the great folks from the ATC, they’ll have up-to-date trail conditions and ferry schedules for the Kennebec.
+Waiting for you are Lakeshore House, Spring Creek BBQ, the ATC’s Monson Visitor Center (The ATC’s Monson Appalachian Trail Visitor Center is right across from the Post Office, 8-11 AM and 1-5 PM Thursday – Monday.
+Contact (207) 573-0163 or firstname.lastname@example.org), a fine General Store, and a hiker friendly Post Office too!
+Poet’s gear store at Shaws has outstanding re-supply.
+Pro-tip: Do NOT bounce a box ahead to Caratunk, you’ll probably hike there before your box arrives.

-Have fun on your ME-GA hike! – TJ
+Have fun on your SoBo hike! – Teej